Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 ## Set up your project on your server

-After you have your server installed and the first administrator user created, it’s time to setup the project or project’s that the team on the field will share information to.
+After you have your server installed and the first administrator user created, it’s time to set up the project or projects that the team on the field will share information to.